-The District Public Safety Department realizes it must be responsive to all persons in the community.
+The Sheriff's Department realizes it must be responsive to all persons in the community.
 If you are not satisfied with the performance of any members of the Department, we need to know the specifics.
-The District and the District Public Safety Department pledge to respond swiftly, thoroughly, and fairly to all reports of unsatisfactory service.
+The District and the Sheriff's Department pledge to respond swiftly, thoroughly, and fairly to all reports of unsatisfactory service.
 To file a written complaint, go to the District Public Safety Office at either campus.
-Besides completing a written report, you are also encouraged to personally discuss the situation with a Public Safety supervisor.
+Besides completing a written report, you are also encouraged to personally discuss the situation with a Sheriff's Supervisor at (619) 644-7654 or x7654.